-With COFO as part of their team, our clients have found a valuable business advisor on whom they can rely to expertly navigate any legal matters that may arise throughout their career.
+With COFO as part of their team, our dental and medical clients have found a valuable business advisor on whom they can rely to expertly navigate any legal matters that may arise throughout their career.

 Services We Offer

-After crunching numbers with a practice CPA, consultant, broker and/or banker, from the legal standpoint, the purchase or sale of a dental/medical practice has the potential to become a wonderful life-changing opportunity.
-The process typically begins with a letter of intent and progresses to the preparation of a purchase and sale agreement as well as negotiations between the parties to iron out the details.
-In the end, the transaction is usually completed through an escrow to assure that all the terms of the closing (sometimes also including real estate) are completed and the funds and asset title(s) are property exchanged.
+The process typically begins with a letter of intent and progresses to the preparation of a purchase and sale agreement, as well as negotiations between the parties to iron out the details.
+In the end, the transaction is usually completed through an escrow to assure the terms of closing (sometimes, including real estate) are completed and the funds and asset title(s) are properly exchanged.

 Office Purchase/Sale – Doctors often purchase the office condominium or building within which they run their practice.
-Doing so can be a great investment in the future of the practice.
-Whether buying or selling real estate, we help with all aspects of the documents and agreements necessary to complete the transaction and work closely with the escrow/title company to make sure the transaction is successfully completed.
+This can be a great investment in the future of the practice.
+Whether buying or selling real estate, we help with all aspects of the documentation and agreements necessary to complete the transaction.
+We work closely with the escrow/title company to make sure the transaction is successfully completed.

-Disagreements, disputes, and sometimes litigation, are an inevitable part of being the owner of a dental or medical practice.
-Most times, disagreements are minor and can be worked-out between the parties without much disruption.
-However, sometimes disputes escalate to the point where the advice and representation of an attorney is necessary.
+However, disputes occasionally escalate to the point where the advice and representation of an attorney is necessary.
 COFO’s litigation attorneys, with over 100 years of cumulative experience, are more than capable of providing solid client representation in resolving disputes through negotiation, mediation, arbitration, or litigation, as well as handling the occasional criminal matter.

-For those who are hesitant to embark on their plan, the good news is that once all of the nuances of the documents are worked out and your wishes are memorialized, the plan can be put aside in a safe place until a change of circumstances necessitates a modification.
-If that change never occurs, then creating your plan can be a once in a lifetime event after which you focus again on living your best life.
+For those who are hesitant to embark on their plan, the good news is that once all of the nuances of the documents are worked out and your wishes are memorialized, the plan can be put aside in a safe place until a change of circumstances necessitates modification.
+If that change never occurs, then creating your plan can be a once-in-a-lifetime event after which you focus again on living your best life.

 Accountants – It is important to any successful practice to have a CPA who is familiar with dental or medical practice financial performance and associated tax matters.

-Bankers/Lenders – Financial professionals experienced in dental and medical practice banking and lending typically mean a smooth and timely loan approval and funding, as well as provide necessary banking services for the life of the practice.
+Bankers/Lenders – Financial professionals experienced in dental and medical practice banking and lending typically mean smooth and timely loan approvals and funding, and provide necessary banking services for the life of the practice.

 Title/Escrow Companies – The professional experience of escrow and title professionals will provide smooth and comprehensive closings for practice and real estate transactions.

-Attorney Specialists – Sometimes it is necessary to obtain a referral to another attorney for other areas of expertise (i.e. family law, bankruptcy, government agency law) or simply due to a client conflict of interest.
+Attorney Specialists – Sometimes it is necessary to obtain a referral to another attorney for areas of expertise (i.e., family law, bankruptcy, government agency law) or simply due to a client conflict of interest.